BenWilson-Mozilla/www.ccadb.org/policy.md

 CA Owners MUST:
 - submit an [Add/Update Root Request Case](https://www.ccadb.org/cas/updates) to add or update policy documents for root CA certificates stored in the CCADB.
-- add or update  policy documents for subordinate CA certificates directly on the record in CCADB (unless the exceptions stated above apply).
+- add or update  policy documents for subordinate CA certificates directly on the record in CCADB (unless the exceptions stated below apply).

 Unless the exceptions below apply, CA policy disclosures for each certificate disclosed to the CCADB MUST be consistent with the following guidance: